-Brooklyn is becoming one of New York City’s hot spots to visit.
+Brooklyn is one of New York City’s hot spots to visit.
 With historic neighborhoods, a fabulous food scene, and some of the best views of the Manhattan skyline, this is a great place to add to your New York itinerary.
 With one day in Brooklyn, you can walk across the Brooklyn Bridge, visit Dumbo, and explore Williamsburg.

 Brooklyn is enormous.
 I recently read a statistic that if Brooklyn were a separate city, it would be the third most populated city in the United States (after Los Angeles and Chicago).
 However, since it is one of the five boroughs, it gets added into the mega city of New York.